 Part 1.
 How to Recover Data When PC Turns On but No Display

-Then, click Bootable Edition in the bottom of the main interface to create bootable CD, DVD, or USB flash drive.
+Click Bootable Media in the bottom of the main interface to create a bootable CD, DVD, or USB flash drive.

-- Lost Partition Recovery: can help to recover data from the partition which is deleted by accident or lost due to installing Windows OS.
+- Hard Disk Drive:recovers data from the partition which is deleted by accident or lost due to installing Windows OS.

-- CD/DVD Recovery:recovers deleted files on CD/DVD or recovers files from formatted and erased CD/DVD.
+- CD/DVD Drive:recovers deleted files on CD/DVD or recovers files from formatted and erased CD/DVD.

-In this window, we can see a feature called Settings.
-With this feature, you can make MiniTool Power Data Recovery scan needed files only by file system and file type.
-For example, if you just want to recover photos, you can only check the option "Graphics/Pictures", and then scan the drive containing lost data.
+In this window, you can make MiniTool Power Data Recovery scan needed files only by file system and file type.
+For example, if you just want to recover photos, you can click Settings and then only check the option "Graphics/Pictures" before scanning the drive containing lost data.

-Here, in this window, if you do not know whether a file should be recovered, the feature Preview makes it possible to view pictures and txt. files before recovering.
+In this window, you can use the feature Preview to view pictures and txt. files before recovering.

-Besides, if there are so many files found, you can make use of Filter function configured in MiniTool Power Data Recovery to filter out needless files by file name, file extension, file size, and creation or modification date.
+If there are a lot of found files, you can use the Filter function configured in MiniTool Power Data Recovery to filter out needless files by file name, file extension, file size, and creation or modification date.